arpa2/howto/packaging.md

 at GitHub, to help us with distribution / release stuff.
 Our immediate concern for now is to release in these two-and-a-half streams:

+  * everything should end up in Docker repositories, covering a variety of Linux distros
-  * everything should end up in Nix (covering a variety of Linux distros; Nix provides building and packaging)
+  * DEPRECATED: everything should end up in Nix (covering a variety of Linux distros; Nix provides building and packaging; as it turned out, this was impossible and we could only service NixOS in practice)
   * some things in MXE (a sort of ports tree for cross-compilation to Windows; packaging will be done through MakeNSIS)
   * everything that uses CMake should create packages through